vrld/suit/docs/gettingstarted.rst

 What SUIT is not
 ^^^^^^^^^^^^^^^^

-SUIT is not a complete GUI library: It does not provide dropdowns, sub-windows, radio buttons, menu bars, ribbons, etc.
+SUIT is not a complete GUI library: It does not provide dropdowns, table views, menu bars, modal dialogs, etc.

-SUIT is not a complete GUI library: SUIT spits separation of concerns, MVC and other good OO practices in the face.
+SUIT is not a complete GUI library: It does not have a markup language or tools to design a user interface.

-SUIT is not a complete GUI library: There is no markup language to generate or style the GUI.
+SUIT is not a complete GUI library: It does not take control of the runtime.
+You have to do everything yourself [1]_.

-**SUIT is not good at "serious" applications!**
+**SUIT is not good at word processors!**

 Hello, World
 ------------

-SUIT is simple: Load the library, define your GUI in ``love.update()``, and draw it in ``love.draw()``::
+SUITing up is is straightforward: Define your GUI in ``love.update()``, and draw it in ``love.draw()``::

     suit = require 'suit'